syncfusion-content/reactjs-docs/ReactJS/Ribbon/Getting-Started.md

 Syncfusion JavaScript Controls can be added to group’s content with corresponding type specified like button, split button, toggle button, dropdown list, gallery, custom, etc. Default type is button.

-Configure the tabs bind value tab with groups, button,split button and dropdown controls.Also the datasource to dropdown control is configured with bind name fontfamily.
+Configure the tabs bind value tab with groups, button,split button and dropdown controls.Also the datasource to dropdown control is configured with bind name fontFamily.
 Please refer to the following code snippets.

 {% highlight html %}

-     var fontfamily = ["Segoe UI", "Arial", "Times New Roman", "Tahoma", "Helvetica"];
+     var fontFamily = ["Segoe UI", "Arial", "Times New Roman", "Tahoma", "Helvetica"];
      ReactDOM.render(
      <div>
          <ul id="ribbonmenu3">